leo-ship-it/Convert-principal-to-Account-Id/README.md

-# Convert-principal-to-subaccount-IC
+# Convert principal to Account Id

-Convert Principal to subaccount ID in Javascript/TypeScript on the Internet Computer Blockchain.
+Convert Principal to Account Id in TypeScript on the Internet Computer Blockchain.

 Just import the function getAccountId.